 A. Notification of a Disqualification From Disability Determination Services

 When the Disability Determination Services (DDS) identifies a medical provider who is disqualified from performing consultative examinations on behalf of the Social Security Administration, DDS may provide formal notice to the Office of Hearings Operations (OHO) and the Office of Analytics, Review, and Oversight (OARO) through the regional consultative examination coordinator (CEC).
 For a list of CECs, see the Office of Disability Determinations intranet site.
-In most circumstances, DDS will identify cases pending in ODAR that require further action because the record contains a consultative examination performed by the disqualified consultative examiner.
+In most circumstances, DDS will identify cases pending in OHO and OARO that require further action because the record contains a consultative examination performed by the disqualified consultative examiner.

-If the Office of the Chief Administrative Law Judge (OCALJ) is the component notified by DDS, OCALJ will notify the ODAR regional office (RO) for each affected region, identify any affected cases pending with servicing hearing offices (HO) in the region, and issue instructions on how to adjudicate the cases.
-If DDS first notifies the ODAR RO of the disqualified consultative examiner, the RO will notify OCALJ before notifying the affected HOs.
+If the Office of the Chief Administrative Law Judge (OCALJ) is the component notified by DDS, OCALJ will notify the OHO regional office (RO) for each affected region, identify any affected cases pending with servicing hearing offices (HO) in the region, and issue instructions on how to adjudicate the cases.
+If DDS first notifies the OHO RO of the disqualified consultative examiner, the RO will notify OCALJ before notifying the affected HOs.

 B. Claimant Alleges Disqualification